 No one has favorited this theater yet

 Located on the corner of Jubilee Street and Railway Road, opposite Blackburn Railway Station.
-The Palace Theatre of Varieties was opened on 11th December 1899, and was designed by the architectural firm Wimperis & Arbour, assisted by J. Sprague of London.
+The Palace Theatre of Varieties was opened on 11th December 1899, and was designed by the architectural firm Wimperis & Arbour, assisted by W. J. Sprague.
 Operated as a variety theatre by the Livermore brothers, it had a total seating capacity for 2,500, of which 1,000 of these were in the gallery at the top of the theatre.
 The theatre had 25 feet wide proscenium and a 30 feet deep stage.

 Within months of opening the Livermore brothers had gone into liquidation, and the Palace Theatre of Varieties was taken over by the Sheffield based MacNaghten Vaudeville Circuit from 10th September 1900.
 Films were then being screened as part of the variety bill, and this continued for many years.
 Harry Houdini and later Gracie Fields were two of the top acts to appear at the theatre.
 It was closed as a variety theatre in June 1932, and lay dormant for several years.